ICS-CLASSROOM/assignment-2-ImamuraDev/README.md

 ### Assignment 2: Analyzing large datasets with Spark.

 * This assignment is due on 11/8/2021.
-Your assignment will be automatically pulled from the GitHub account it was cloned to.
+Your assignment will be automatically pulled from the GitHub account it was cloned to at 11:59 PM.
+GitHub Classroom will show the correct date but may show a different time.

 Please follow the instruction below to clone the assignment into your GitHub account.
 If you don’t already have a GitHub account, you will need to create one first.
 Navigate to the GitHub assignment page located at the following URL: